Colyette/P15230/README.md

 $make test_grid
 Builds the map that A* Search for navigation path planning

+NOTE: Updated version in mainProg folder.
+This implementation does not have backtracking if it finds itself into a newly discovered corner.

 start Folder
 -----
 Add to home directory of the RPi